Paul Estermann

 Paul Estermann (born 24 June 1963 in Lucerne, Canton of Lucerne) is a Swiss equestrian who competes in the sport of show jumping.

 In June 2012, Paul Estermann was ranked 156 in the world.

+In 2023, he was banned from equestrian sport for seven years after he was found guilty of animal cruelty.

 Career

 Paul Estermann learnt to ride growing up on his family's farm in Traselinge, Switzerland.
 He began riding on a pony, then a jumper.
 During his apprenticeship as a farmer he devoted his leisure time to show jumping.

 In 2012, he competed with Castelfield Eclipse at his first Olympics in the team jumping and individual jumping events.

 Personal life

 Paul has one daughter and manages the equestrian centre (Reitsportcenter) Estermann in Hildisrieden, above Lake Sempach, where he is currently living.